Skip to main content

 GCC Report to the Legislature

-State agencies and the University of Wisconsin System address numerous issues related to groundwater protection and management.
-Here are highlights and detailed discussions of the groundwater management activities of each agency, the UWS, the GCC and the Governor's Representative.
+State agencies and the University of Wisconsin address numerous issues related to groundwater protection and management.
+Here are highlights and detailed discussions of the groundwater management activities of each agency, the UW, the GCC and the Governor's Representative.

 Groundwater Coordinating Council (GCC)